 We can only review stories written in English at this time, so unfortunately stories in other languages will not be Boosted yet—it’s something we hope to do in the future.

 - Read more about how distribution works on Medium.

 - Learn more about the launch of Boost at Medium

 - Writers and publication editors should be familiar with the Medium Rules

 - You can learn more about joining the Partner Program to earn money for your work on Medium.

 - You can learn some tips and tricks for how to master the Medium editor.

 - You can get topic-specific rules and best practices here: cryptocurrencies, journalism, and controversial, suspect, and extreme content.

-- For creative advice, inspiration, and guides to make the most of Medium, check out Medium’s Creators Hub publication, and be sure to follow Medium’s official blog, 3 Min Read.
+- For inspiration, updates, and advice on making the most out of Medium, be sure to follow Medium’s official blog.